The Moon: Why We Want to Go Back | 🔬 LatestLY

 From a lunar hub to a second (or third) home for humans on Mars?

-The long-term goal of building surface and orbital moon bases is to serve as a staging post for more distant space travel.
+The long-term goal of building surface and orbital moon bases is so they can serve as a staging post for more distant space travel.

 "A colony on the moon will be extremely useful and a key training ground for Mars surface human exploration," said Pastor.